cysouw/diathesis/text/c01_introduction.md

 ### *Ortspertinenzinversiv* (*haben + Infinitiv*) {#sec:summary-ortspertinenzinversiv}

 The ~~Ortspertinenzinversiv~~ (full discussion in [@sec:infinitive-haben]) is closely related to the previous *pertinenzinversiv* (see [@sec:summary-pertinenzinversiv]).
 Again, a dative is promoted to nominative, while the nominative is demoted to accusative.
 Also in both diatheses, the participant expressed by the dative is necessarily the possessor (*pertinenz*) of another participant.
 The difference is that with the current *ortspertinenzinversiv* this 'other' participant is an obligatory location, e.g. *an der Nase* 'on the nose' in [@next].
 The dative in this diathesis is thus an *ortspertinenzdativ* (see [@sec:summary-ortspertinenzdativ]).
-An interesting difference to the previous *Pertinenzinveriv* is that the infinitiv does not take the preposition *am* here [@next c].
+An interesting difference to the previous *Pertinenzinveriv* is that the infinitive does not take the preposition *am* here [@next c].

 ::: ex
 a.
 Ein Tropfen hängt ihm an der Nase.